poteat/hkt-toolbelt/readme.md

 >; // "foobar"
 ```

-This is a hk-type used to designate type-level control flow.
+This is a higher-kinded type used to designate type-level control flow.

 ## Function Types